codexgq/startbootstrap-creative-codexgq/README.md

 ### Basic Usage

-After downloading, simply edit the HTML and CSS files included with `dist` directory.
+After downloading, simply edit the HTML and CSS files included with `dist` directory (Creative).
 These are the only files you need to worry about, you can ignore everything else!
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.

+All custom things are already in `master` directory for startbootstrap-creative-codexgq.
+There is no `dist` directory in this fork.

 ### Advanced Usage

 Clone the source files of the theme and navigate into the theme's root directory.

-Run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+For Creative itself run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `package.json` file to see which scripts are included.

 #### npm Scripts